A Comprehensive Guide.

 20. Friendship With Non Believers.

 JW's are taught to be friendly and respectful towards non believers (except for JW's who leave their religion).
-The WT teaches JW's not to have close friends outside the organization.
+The Watchtower teaches JW's not to have close friends outside the organization.

 21. Great Crowd.